ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-09-05-how-transparent-is-your-software-project-budget.md

     - transparency
 ---

 This article provides empirical advice for software project customers, product owners, project managers, team leads.
 Software project budget has to be clearly understood, examined and optimized.
-All the practices have been verified by ISS Art’s team.
+All the practices have been verified by ISS Art's team.

 - - - - - -